Epigenetics: Examples of drugs altering gene expression from epigenetic events

 The use of beta-lactam antibiotics can alter glutamate receptor activity and the action of cyclosporine on multiple transcription factors.
 Additionally, lithium can impact autophagy of aberrant proteins, and opioid drugs via chronic use can increase the expression of genes associated with addictive phenotypes.

 Parental nutrition, in utero exposure to stress or endocrine disrupting chemicals, male-induced maternal effects such as the attraction of differential mate quality, and maternal as well as paternal age, and offspring gender could all possibly influence whether a germline epimutation is ultimately expressed in offspring and the degree to which intergenerational inheritance remains stable throughout posterity.
 However, whether and to what extent epigenetic effects can be transmitted across generations remains unclear, particularly in humans.

 Addiction

 Addiction is a disorder of the brain's reward system which arises through transcriptional and neuroepigenetic mechanisms and occurs over time from chronically high levels of exposure to an addictive stimulus (e.g., morphine, cocaine, sexual intercourse, gambling).
 Transgenerational epigenetic inheritance of addictive phenotypes has been noted to occur in preclinical studies.
 However, robust evidence in support of the persistence of epigenetic effects across multiple generations has yet to be established in humans; for example, an epigenetic effect of prenatal exposure to smoking that is observed in great-grandchildren who had not been exposed.

+Epigenetics and cancer

+Studies indicate that epigenetics can also play a role in cancer, specifically epigenetic abnormalities and the initiation and progression of cancer.
+This has led to the development of epigenetic therapeutic treatments, including recent FDA-approved medicines such as DNA methyltransferase (DNMT) inhibitors, histone deacetylase inhibitors (HDACi), and histone methyltransferase inhibitors (HMTi), which are now included alongside other existing cancer treatments.
+Cancer is considered both genetic and an epigenetic disease.
+This includes components such as DNA methylation, histone modifications, and microRNA expression, which can lead to malignant cell growth.